It's a Kind of Power

 It actually might be more escapist to NOT follow your dreams--staying where you are, being realistic, using your energy and talent to clean up everyone else's mess--not ever having to face really trusting yourself to see your visions all the way through.

-My new book, The Strong Woman Trap, is coming out on April 14th (Thursday!).
-On that day, I want you to go download your free Kindle copy.
+If you haven't picked up your own copy of my new book, the The Strong Woman Trap, you can get your own paperback copy now!
 If there is a "Joy" inside you but you've been too busy to let her out, this book will show you how.